awsdocs/amazon-emr-management-guide/doc_source/emr-manage-view-web-log-files.md

 **To view log files on the master node**

-1. Use SSH to connect to the master node as described in [Connect to the Master Node Using SSH](emr-connect-master-node-ssh.md)\.
+1. Use SSH to connect to the master node as described in [Connect to the master node using SSH](emr-connect-master-node-ssh.md)\.

 1. Navigate to the directory that contains the log file information you wish to view\.
 The preceding table gives a list of the types of log files that are available and where you will find them\.
 The following example shows the command for navigating to the step log with an ID, `s-1234ABCDEFGH`\.